lm495455/PTH-Net/README.md

 > The code is modified from [Former-DFER](https://github.com/zengqunzhao/Former-DFER).

 ## Updates
-- (November, 2024) Our PTH-Net is accepted in the IEEE Transactions on Image Processing (TIP).
+- (November, 2024) Our PTH-Net is accepted for publication in the IEEE Transactions on Image Processing (TIP).
 - (July, 2024) We released PTH-Net training and inference code for the FERV39k dataset.

 ## Abstract